Physics-Informed Detection of Friction Anomalies in Satellite Reaction Wheels: Introduction

-In this paper, we develop a method that analyzes the on-board data collected from an RWA during a window of time of a few hours and determines whether an anomaly is present in the RWA and, if positive, which one among those known, with the entire process carried out in the satellite thanks to its low computation cost.
-We propose the following contributions: \begin{itemize} \item We derive a novel model for friction systems that incorporates sudden variations of friction due to quick changes in the internal geometry of the system.
-The model can be implemented without knowledge of the actual causes of these phenomena, but rather just their statistical properties, which can be obtained experimentally. \item We provide an end-to-end algorithm that takes a window of a few hours of measurements by on-board sensors to determine whether the observed friction characteristics of the RWA belong to nominal or anomalous conditions.
-The method combines the use of the model together with data-driven approaches to provide an accurate diagnosis. \item We include in the approach a modification to the classification of changepoints that accounts for the possibility of false negatives.
-This makes the algorithm robust to incorrectly detected changepoints, an unavoidable phenomenon due to the stochastic nature of the signal measured. \item We thoroughly validate the complete algorithm and each of its components using high-fidelity simulation data from Thales Alenia Space (TAS), with no knowledge of the model used to generate it. \end{itemize}
+In this paper, we develop a method that analyzes the on-board data collected from an RWA during a window of time of a few hours to determine whether anomalies are present and, if positive, which ones.
+The algorithm can be implemented onboard the satellite thanks to its low computation cost.
+We make the following specific contributions: \begin{itemize} \item We derive a novel friction model that incorporates sudden friction variations due to quick changes in the internal geometry of the system.
+The model represents their statistical properties, which can be obtained experimentally. \item An end-to-end friction detection algorithm is derived that takes a window of a few hours of measurements by on-board sensors to determine whether the observed friction characteristics of the RWA belong to nominal or anomalous conditions.
+The method combines physical model knowledge with data to provide an accurate diagnosis procedure. \item A modification in the changepoint classification algorithm that accounts for the possibility of false negatives, making the algorithm robust to false positives in the detection of changepoints. \item The algorithm and each of its components are experimentally evaluated using high-fidelity simulation data from Thales Alenia Space (TAS) \footnote{https://www.thalesaleniaspace.com}, with no prior knowledge of the simulation model. \end{itemize}